www8080/threejs-facebook-graph-api/README.md

 #### JavaScript 3D library ####

-The aim of the project is to create an easy to use, lightweight, cross-browser, general purpose 3D library.
+The aim of the project is using threejs (css3d_periodictable) to retrieve Facebook user's profile (firstname, birthday, gender) via facebook-graph-api

+To create an easy to use, lightweight, cross-browser, general purpose 3D library.
 The current builds only include a WebGL renderer but WebGPU (experimental), SVG and CSS3D renderers are also available in the examples.

 [Examples](https://threejs.org/examples/) &mdash;
 [Documentation](https://threejs.org/docs/) &mdash;